-the operating system for gaming
+the operating system for gamES

 The Alpha is